chazlarson/test-lib-maker/README.md

 Currently the script to generate the library for the PMM [local](https://kometa.wiki/en/latest/pmm/install/local/) and [docker](https://kometa.wiki/en/latest/pmm/install/docker/) walkthroughs is available.

+There is also a tv library script that will generate a TV library with a variety of resolutions and sources; "Happy Days" has randomized sources and resolutions.

 ### Requirements:

 This is a bash script.
 It requires bash or a compatible shell.
 I do not have a Windows environment available, so have not converted this to Powershell or the like as yet.
 PRs welcome.